elf4j/elf4j-api/README.md

 #### Sample usage

-Note: Once coding is done as in the sample, nothing will be logging out until you include a binding logging framework in the classpath.
-The [tinylog ELF4J Service Provider](https://github.com/elf4j/elf4j-tinylog) binding JAR can be used as a working example of the logging service provider, together with the [tinylog](https://tinylog.org/v2/) JAR itself.
-The application using this ELF4J API can opt to use any logging provider (e.g. the [LOG4J provider](https://github.com/elf4j/elf4j-log4j)) of the ELF4J SPI at deployment time, without any code change.
+Note: Once coding is done as in the sample, nothing will be logging out until you include an ELF4J logging provider binding JAR in the classpath.
+The [tinylog ELF4J provider](https://github.com/elf4j/elf4j-tinylog) binding JAR can be used as a working reference implementation, together with the [tinylog](https://tinylog.org/v2/) JAR itself.
+The application using this ELF4J API can opt to use any such logging provider (e.g. the [LOG4J provider](https://github.com/elf4j/elf4j-log4j)) of the ELF4J SPI at deployment time, without any code change.

 ```
 class readmeSamples {